jmbjr/dungeoneer/README.md

 sudo apt-get install libsdl1.2debian

-in data.py set ASCIIMODE to True and GRAPHICSMODE to False
+In data.py set ASCIIMODE to True and GRAPHICSMODE to 'libtcod'

 To move, use arrow keys, num pad, or hjklyubn